PUSH-YA/Credit_card_default_classifier/README.md

 ## Testing the model
 The model is finally tested on the test data set and evaluated according to classification metrics such as precision, recall and f1 score.

+Note: the shap force plot might not be visible on the github preview of the jupyter notebook